Problem Set 4: Memory Scramble

 - There is no guarantee that Didit tests will run within any particular timeframe, or at all.
 If you push code close to the deadline, the large number of submissions will slow the turnaround time before your code is examined.

-- If you commit and push right before the deadline, the Didit build does not have to complete in order for that commit to be graded.
+- If you commit and push right before the deadline, it’s okay if the Didit build finishes after the deadline, because the commit-and-push was on time.

 The autograder test cases will not change from the alpha to the beta, but their point values will.
 In order to encourage incremental development, alpha autograding will focus primarily on situations where clients make moves in series (separated by time), not concurrently.
 On the beta, autograding will look at a full range of concurrent situations.